 I’ll put links to all of the resources as well as additional goodies for you in the description box below.
-So really excited.
+Really excited.
 I’m always excited whenever there’s a live stream.

 But I’m super excited.
 The wonderful people at RODE sent me their RODE NT-USB mini and you’re currently hearing the audio from the RODE NT-USB, which is a microphone that I use, have been using for the last few years.

-So have to bear with me a little bit because I’ve got a new computer and I’ve got a new microphone and I’ve got a new camera and there’s a tiny bit of a lag.
-So before you all leave me shouty comments in caps, I’m aware and I’m kind of working on fixing it, but I still wanted to do this live stream anyway so that you could get the information on this new microphone and decide whether or not it’s the right microphone for you.
+Have to bear with me a little bit because I’ve got a new computer and I’ve got a new microphone and I’ve got a new camera and there’s a tiny bit of a lag.
+Before you all leave me shouty comments in caps, I’m aware and I’m kind of working on fixing it, but I still wanted to do this live stream anyway so that you could get the information on this new microphone and decide whether or not it’s the right microphone for you.

-So let’s get started with the review.
-So inside the box of the RODE NT-USB mini, you get the microphone and it comes with this little stand that you see here, which is detachable and it’s magnetic.
+Let’s get started with the review.
+Inside the box of the RODE NT-USB mini, you get the microphone and it comes with this little stand that you see here, which is detachable and it’s magnetic.

 The microphone itself, unlike the RODE NT-USB, the pop filter is actually inside the microphone.
-So the other thing I noticed is that it really is a mini microphone.
+The other thing I noticed is that it really is a mini microphone.
 It’s like two of my RODE-NT USB has had a baby.

 And this is like the, the, the, you know, the spawn of the microphone.
 If you look at the size of the mini compared to the RODE NT-USB there’s definitely a significant size difference there.

 And does size matter?
 You’ll soon find out.
-So we’ll look at the sound of the microphone in a little bit.
-So you also inside the box you get this thread mount adapter, so that allows you to take the RODE NT-USB mini, there is this little rubber stopper, I dunno what it’s called and you can attach the thread mount and then you can attach the microphone then to a boom arm like the RODE PSA1, which I use with my– in which I’m using right now.
+We’ll look at the sound of the microphone in a little bit.
+You also inside the box you get this thread mount adapter, so that allows you to take the RODE NT-USB mini, there is this little rubber stopper, I dunno what it’s called and you can attach the thread mount and then you can attach the microphone then to a boom arm like the RODE PSA1, which I use with my– in which I’m using right now.

-So you can put your headphone into hear the playback of the microphone.
+You can put your headphone into hear the playback of the microphone.
 The other thing that you’ll see is that focus, focus camera.
 There is a USB C-port as well.
-So that’s how you connect your microphone to a computer or a device.
+That’s how you connect your microphone to a computer or a device.

 It’s via the USB port as well.
-So I did– you also get the cable.
-So the USB C to USB cable.
+I did– you also get the cable.
+The USB C to USB cable.
 My criticism of this cable is that it’s really short.

 I find it a little bit difficult to actually use directly into my computer because of the length of the cable is so short and size matters because with the RODE NT-USB, we got a 6-metre cable and then with the RODE NT-USB mini like it’s, that’s all you get.

 When I saw it I was like, “That’s all?
 That’s all the cable that you get?” but anyway, that’s not to take away from the actual microphone.
-So now that we’ve gone through that, what else, what else is there?
+Now that we’ve gone through that, what else, what else is there?

-So we talked about the headphone jack so you can listen to the playback or the microphone.
-So at the front of the microphone there’s the sound settings, so if you press it, it will turn on and off.
+We talked about the headphone jack so you can listen to the playback or the microphone.
+At the front of the microphone there’s the sound settings, so if you press it, it will turn on and off.

-So this isn’t for the gain of the microphone.
+This isn’t for the gain of the microphone.
 This is for the playback-only and the dial there lets you turn it up and down, which is pretty helpful.
-So I think with all of that said,
+I think with all of that said,

 I was watching another review of the microphone and the presenter also said, “Well, that’s kind of all that you get.” it’s a really compact microphone and it’s a really solid build and I definitely think it’s a beautiful build.

 You shouldn’t be violent and throwing things at people.
 Anyway, so I’m going to set up now and I’m going to do a sound review of the microphone.
-So just bear with me now as I plug everything in and okay, let’s do this.
+Just bear with me now as I plug everything in and okay, let’s do this.